syncfusion-content/xamarin-docs/Xamarin/SfComboBox/No-Result-Found.md

 ---
 layout: post
-title: NoResultFoundText in Syncfusion SfComboBox control for Xamarin.Forms
+title: NoResultsFoundText in Syncfusion SfComboBox control for Xamarin.Forms
 description: Learn how to display the no result found text in SfComboBox
 platform: xamarin
 control: SfComboBox